OSEA Collective Bargaining Agreement

 L. Transportation Handbook Committee

-The Committee will be responsible to review and develop revisions to the Transportation Employee Handbook.
-All Committee decisions will be by consensus agreement, and the Committee will use an Interest-Based process for their decision-making protocol.
+The committee will be responsible to review and develop revisions to the Transportation Employee Handbook.
+All committee decisions will be by consensus agreement, and the committee will use an interest-based process for their decision-making protocol.
 Nothing in this article is intended to displace Association or District rights under the Collective Bargaining Agreement.
 The parties shall identify and address solutions for issues of mutual concern.
-The Committee will consist of up to four (4) members appointed by the Association and up to four (4) members appointed by the District.
-The Association and District representatives on this Committee have the authority to act as delegated to them by the Association and District respectively.
+The committee will consist of up to four (4) members appointed by the Association and up to four (4) members appointed by the District.
+The Association and District representatives on this committee have the authority to act as delegated to them by the Association and District respectively.

 M. To be in compliance with ODE standards, eight (8) hours of paid training will be provided to certified Beaverton School District bus drivers annually, to be scheduled at the discretion of the Administrator for Transportation.